Contents

 3 Years

 If you owe taxes, you could end up incurring a much larger penalty than just the 5% late fee.
 Whether or not the CRA will consider this tax evasion is up to them, and whether or not you file after three years.
 In this case, though, you’ll likely end up paying a 10% late penalty and a 2% penalty per month.
+With this long wait to file, you’ll be unable to avoid interest and penalties.

 5 Years

 Not filing for 5 years can be considered a more serious penalty for tax evasion.
-In a case like this, and you owe funds, the CRA can impose a penalty between $1,000 and $25,000.
+In a case like this, if you owe funds, the CRA can impose a penalty between $1,000 and $25,000.
 In some cases, you can even end up getting up to one year in prison.

 10 Years

 After not filing your taxes for 10 years, whether you owe or not, this can get tricky.
 When it comes to taxes, you can only file up to 10 years after the calendar year ends.
 This means you may not even be able to file for the first year missed.
-While this may not be as large of an issue if you don’t owe funds, if you do, it can lead to more serious charges of tax evasion.
+While this may not be as large an issue if you don’t owe funds, if you do, it can lead to more serious charges of tax evasion.
 The best thing to do in this case is to contact the CRA.

 What Happens When You Don’t Pay Taxes?